 Born and raised in Spokane, Representative Marcus Riccelli graduated from Gonzaga University with a Bachelors of Business Administration, and from the University of Washington with a Masters of Public Administration.
 From 2007 to 2010, Marcus served as U.S. Senator Maria Cantwell’s Eastern Washington Director.
 Then from 2010 to 2012, he served as Senior Policy Advisor to Washington State Senate Majority Leader Lisa Brown.
-Elected to the state legislature in 2012, Marcus serves on the Health Care & Wellness Committee, which he vice-chaired for three years, as well as on the Capital Budget, Transportation, and Rules committees.
-He was also elected by his colleagues to the leadership role of Majority Whip from 2016 until 2022.
-He was appointed to and serves on the Governor’s Council for the Healthiest Next Generation, Joint Legislative Executive Committee on Planning for Aging and Disability Issues and the Universal Health Care Commission.
+Elected to the state legislature in 2012, Marcus serves as chair of the Health Care & Wellness Committee, which he vice-chaired for three years and was elected chair starting in the 2023 session.
+He also serves on the Appropriations and Local Government committees.
+He previously served in the leadership role of Majority Whip from 2016 until 2022.
+He was appointed to and serves on the Joint Legislative Executive Committee on Planning for Aging and Disability Issues and the Universal Health Care Commission.
 Previously he served as chair of the Legislative Evaluation and Accountability Program Committee.

-Outside his duties with the legislature, Marcus is a Project Manager for CHAS, the Community Health Association of Spokane, where he has worked for the past five years, previously as a Project Manager.
+Outside his duties with the legislature, Marcus is a Community Relations Manager for CHAS, the Community Health Association of Spokane, where he has worked for the past five years, previously as a Project Manager.
 He has also been an adjunct instructor at Eastern Washington University’s College of Health Science and Public Health and worked as Operations Manager for the Northeast Community Center.

 Marcus is deeply committed to fostering opportunities for young people in Spokane.
 He serves as an advisory board member for the Northside YMCA and coaches youth sports.

 A strong believer in putting his community and people first, Marcus worked with advocates and colleagues from both sides of the aisle to prime sponsor and pass legislation creating the WSU Elson S. Floyd College of Medicine, which trains homegrown doctors to help fill the needs of our state’s rural and underserved communities.
-He also worked on the bipartisan transportation package that makes significant investments in the North Spokane Corridor, Central City Line and U-District Bridge, which will expand employment opportunities in the Spokane region, and reduce travel time by several million hours each year.
+He also worked on the bipartisan transportation package that makes significant investments in the North Spokane Corridor, Central City Line and U-District Bridge, which will expand employment opportunities in the Spokane region and reduce travel time by several million hours each year.
 He championed funding to expand oral health access to an additional 60,000 people, increasing dental visits by 150,000 annually.
 He also passed multiple bills expanding access to free school meals, benefiting hundreds of thousands of Washington students.

-Marcus lives in Spokane with his wife, Amanda, and their two young children.
+Marcus lives in Spokane with his wife, Amanda, and their two children.

 North Spokane YMCA Advisory Board member